waynedsz/sandwich_shop/lib/worksheet.md

 }
 ```

+You may get a warning stating that value of the field `_quantity` isn't used or that it can be `final`.
+Ignore it for now.

 There are a lot of new concepts here and feel free to use Copilot or your LLM of choice to explain them.
 But first read our simple description below:

 `OrderScreen` is our `StatefulWidget`.
 It's still immutable and contains a `final` property `maxQuantity`.
 Its job is to create its associated `State` object via the `createState()` method.
 All `StatefulWidget`s need to do this (select the `createState()` method with your mouse and comment it out with **Ctrl + /** on Windows or **⌘ + /** on macOS to see what happens).